hubner-lab/RSEM-pipeline-script/readme.txt

     cat K562.rep1.R1_L001.fastq.gz K562.rep1.R1_L002.fastq.gz K562.rep1.R1_L003.fastq.gz > K562.rep1.R1.fastq.gz

-    * this will create the file: 'K562.rep1.R1.fastq.gz' containing the sequencing data from all 3 files given by the order in the command, ready to be analyzed in the pipeline
+    * this will create the file: 'K562.rep1.R1.fastq.gz', containing the sequencing data from all 3 files by the order given in the command, and ready to be analyzed in the pipeline.

 Second,